matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 #### Handling limited (gappy) syncs

-For the special case of a gappy incremental sync, many reaction events may have occurred during the gap.
+For the special case of a gappy incremental sync, many relations (particularly reactions) may have occurred during the gap.
 It would be inefficient to send each one individually to the client, but it would also be inefficient to send all possible bundled aggregations to the client.

 The simplest thing a client can do is to just throw away its history for a room on seeing a gappy incremental sync, and then re-paginate the history of